 don't want to write them because they haven't been successful with the

 written word.
-So when students arrive to class with a graphic novel in
+When students arrive to class with a graphic novel in hand,

-hand, they think, "This class is going to be easy."
+they think, "This class is going to be easy."
 And that is my goal.
+If

-If students believe intensive reading and writing is going to be fairly
+students believe intensive reading and writing is going to be fairly painless,

-painless, they will relax long enough to think critically about what is
+they will relax long enough to think critically about what is going on

-going on in the comic panels.
-Instead of parroting back written text,
+in the comic panels.
+Instead of parroting back written text, they'll have

-they'll have to interpret the panels and add to the conversation already
+to interpret the panels and add to the conversation already taking place

-taking place within the pages of a graphic novel.
-But readers of comics
+within the pages of a graphic novel.
+But readers of comics must not only

-must not only peruse speech bubbles, they must also decode images, creating
+peruse speech bubbles, they must also decode images, creating a rich interpretative

-the visual/textual blend presented on the comic's page, the twentieth
+blend presented on the comic's page, the twentieth century precursor of

-century precursor of twenty-first century mediums where visuals are dominant,
+twenty-first century mediums where visuals are dominant, a medium that